Quintessence Dark Energy from non-perturbative Higgs-Yang-Mills mass gap: Introduction

+The interest in Einstein--Higgs--Yang-Mills (EHYM) theories in theoretical cosmology goes back to pioneering works by, among others, Henneaux \cite{Henneaux:1982vs}, Ochs et al. \cite{Ochs:1996yr}, and Galt'sov \cite{Galtsov:1991un,Galtsov:2008wkj}.
+More recently, the interplay of Higgs Yang-Mills fields with the cosmological dynamics has been studied in the context of inflation \cite{Adshead:2013nka,Adshead:2016omu,Adshead:2018emn,Maleknejad:2012fw,Maleknejad:2011jw}.
+Finally, EHYM equations were considered to build a model for dark energy (DE) in \cite{Rinaldi:2015iza,Alvarez:2019ues}.

+The common feature of these works is that EHYM equations can lead to accelerated expansion of the Universe without adding a cosmological constant or exotic matter content.
+Therefore, we believe that it is of great interest, both mathematically and physically, to find general solutions to the EHYM equations in a cosmological context.
+With this aim in mind, we assume that the Higgs and Yang-Mills fields are part of a dark sector.

+Generally speaking, the differential equations of motion resulting form EHYM gravity are of second order and non linear, hence there are no known exact solutions.
+In most of the works cited above, the equations are numerically solved.
+In the case of \cite{Rinaldi:2015iza,Alvarez:2019ues} instead, the authors apply a dynamical system approach to find the fixed points and then study their stability, a practice that is well-known in the context of quintessence models of DE, see e.g. \cite{AmendolaBook}.
+In the present work, we show an alternative, non-perturbative way to treat the Einstein-Higgs Yang-Mills (EHYM) equations coupled to a isotropic and homogeneous time-dependent metric.

+More specifically, we exploit the exact solutions to the Higgs--Yang-Mills sector expressed in terms of Jacobi elliptical functions on the same footsteps of the quantum solution presented in Ref.\cite{Frasca:2015yva}, which were also also used in the case of quintessence Higgs dark energy \cite{Frasca:2022vvp}.

+We emphasize that our study is a first step and is purely classical.
+No attempt is made to evaluate quantum corrections since we do not commit to any theory of quantum gravity.
+Black holes and compact objects have been thoroughly discussed in this context, see e.g. \cite{Hartmann:2001ic,Volkov:1998cc} and references therein.

 \textit{The paper is organized as follows:} in Sec.\ \ref{YMeqs} we review the equations of the Yang-Mills Higgs field theory minimally coupled to gravity.
-In Sec.\ \ref{nogauge} we consider the simplest case, that is when the gauge field vanishes, and solve the scalar field equations in terms of Jacobi functions to show the emergence of a mass gap and the effects on the dark energy equation of state parameter $w$.
-In Sec.\ \ref{yesgauge} we consider also the gauge field and study the solutions to the field equations by extending the method explained in Sec.\ \ref{nogauge}.
-In Sec.\ \ref{denergy} we show that both Higgs and gauge field can act as dark energy.
+In Sec.\ \ref{nogauge} we consider the simplest case, that is when the gauge field vanishes, and solve the scalar field equations in terms of Jacobi functions to show the emergence of a mass gap.
+In Sec.\ \ref{yesgauge} we switch on the gauge fields and study the solutions to the field equations by extending the method explained in the previous section.
+In Sec.\ \ref{denergy} we show how the Higgs field, which is the only relevant one due to the hierarchy of the couplings, can act as dark energy, in line with the findings of \cite{Rinaldi:2015iza,Alvarez:2019ues}.
 We then conclude in Sec.\ \ref{conc} with some remarks.
 Our work entails quite few mathematical steps that have been put in the appendices.